 Not only will future leaders in the profession be exposed to a unique, relevant, and modern curriculum, they will also have the opportunity to interact with one another and faculty to permit establishment of friendships and networks of colleagues that will serve the profession and industry well for decades.
 Participants in this program will be better prepared to enter modern veterinary practice and support industries than conventional new graduates.
 For recent graduates, it is expected that they will bring immediate value to their employers.

 Program faculty will be drawn from academia industry, government, and private practices.

 Veterinary students planning to graduate in the current application year or the following and who are planning to spend the majority of their professional career in the dairy industry are most invited to apply.
 Future applicants should plan early in their academic career to increase opportunity for attending.
 For safety reasons, participants should be agile and able to lift 50 pounds.
 Academic credits or continuing education credits can be arranged.

 Up to 25 participants will travel to Ithaca, New York, where the facilities of Cornell University, College of Veterinary Medicine and the robust surrounding dairy industry will be used.

-A participant’s contribution will be $2,500, whereas our operating expenses will be about $5,500 per participant.
-We are seeking sponsorship for the balance.
+In order to keep costs down for participants, we seek sponsorships which cover a large portion of the operating expenses (see FAQs for our current tuition).
 Housing and most meals will be provided for the duration of the course.
 Scholarship funds will be available to defray the participant costs.
-The American Association of Bovine Practitioners has committed to a provision of scholarships for advanced dairy training through the Education Fund (view their website at http://www.aabp.org).
+The American Association of Bovine Practitioners has committed to a provision of scholarships for advanced dairy training through the AABP Foundation Education Grants (view their website at http://www.aabp.org).
 Schools and colleges are encouraged to provide financial support to their participating students.

 Applications will be accepted early October, please see APPLICATION Tab on home page for details on dates.